-- (5) Safeguard measures should be considered only if the product in question is imported into the Union in such increased quantities, in absolute terms or relative to Union production, and under such conditions as to cause, or threaten to cause, serious injury to Union producers of like or directly competitive products as laid down in Article 104 of the Agreement. - (6) Safeguard measures should take one of the forms referred to in Article 104(2) of the Agreement. - (7) The tasks of carrying out investigations and, if necessary, imposing safeguard measures should be carried out in the most transparent manner possible. - (8) There should be detailed provisions on the initiation of proceedings.
-The Commission should receive information including available evidence from the Member States of any trends in imports which might call for the application of safeguard measures. - (9) If there is sufficient prima facie evidence to justify the initiation of a proceeding the Commission should publish a notice as provided for in Article 111(3) of the Agreement in the Official Journal of the European Union. - (10) There should be detailed provisions on the initiation of investigations, access to and inspections by interested parties of the information gathered, hearings for the parties involved and the opportunities for those parties to submit their views as provided for in Article 111(3) of the Agreement. - (11) The Commission should notify Central America in writing of the initiation of an investigation and notify the results of the investigations to the Association Committee as provided for in Article 116 of the Agreement. - (12) It is also necessary, pursuant to 112 of the Agreement, to set time limits for the initiation of investigations and for determinations as to whether or not measures are appropriate, with a view to ensuring that such determinations are made quickly, in order to increase legal certainty for the economic operators concerned. - (13) An investigation should precede the application of any safeguard measure, subject to the Commission being allowed to apply provisional measures in critical circumstances as referred to in Article 106 of the Agreement. - (14) Safeguard measures should be applied only to the extent, and for such time, as may be necessary to prevent serious injury and to facilitate adjustment.
-The maximum duration of safeguard measures should be determined and specific provisions regarding extension and review of such measures should be laid down, as referred to in Article 105 of the Agreement. - (15) The implementation of the bilateral safeguard clause of the Agreement requires uniform conditions for the adoption of provisional and definitive safeguard measures, for the imposition of prior surveillance measures, for the termination of an investigation without measures and for suspending temporarily the preferential customs duty established under the Stabilisation Mechanism for Bananas that has been agreed with Central America.
-Those measures should be adopted by the Commission in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles
+- (5) Safeguard measures should be considered only if the product in question is imported into the Union in such increased quantities, in absolute terms or relative to Union production, and under such conditions as to cause, or threaten to cause, serious injury to Union producers of like or directly competitive products as laid down in Article 48 of the Agreement. - (6) Safeguard measures should take one of the forms referred to in Article 50 of the Agreement. - (7) The tasks of carrying out investigations and, if necessary, imposing safeguard measures should be carried out in the most transparent manner possible. - (8) There should be detailed provisions on the initiation of proceedings.
+The Commission should receive information including available evidence from the Member States of any trends in imports which might call for the application of safeguard measures. - (9) If there is sufficient prima facie evidence to justify the initiation of a proceeding, the Commission should publish a notice as provided for in Article 51 of the Agreement in the Official Journal of the European Union. - (10) There should be detailed provisions on the initiation of investigations, access to and inspections by interested parties of the information gathered, hearings for the parties involved and the opportunities for those parties to submit their views as provided for in Article 51 of the Agreement. - (11) The Commission should notify Colombia and Peru in writing of the initiation of an investigation and consult with Colombia and Peru as provided for in Article 49 of the Agreement. - (12) It is also necessary, pursuant to Article 51(4) of the Agreement, to set time limits for the initiation of investigations and for determinations as to whether or not measures are appropriate, with a view to ensuring that such determinations are made quickly, in order to increase legal certainty for the economic operators concerned. - (13) An investigation should precede the application of any safeguard measure, subject to the Commission being allowed to apply provisional measures in critical circumstances as referred to in Article 53 of the Agreement. - (14) Safeguard measures should be applied only to the extent, and for such time, as may be necessary to prevent serious injury and to facilitate adjustment.
+The maximum duration of safeguard measures should be determined and specific provisions regarding extension and review of such measures should be laid down, as referred to in Article 52 of the Agreement. - (15) The implementation of the bilateral safeguard clause of the Agreement requires uniform conditions for the adoption of provisional and definitive safeguard measures, for the imposition of prior surveillance measures, for the termination of an investigation without measures and for suspending temporarily the preferential customs duty established under the Stabilisation Mechanism for Bananas that has been agreed with Columbia and Peru.
+Those measures should be adopted by the Commission in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down

-- concerning mechanisms for control by Member States of the Commission's exercise of implementing powers4. - (16) It is appropriate that the advisory procedure be used for the adoption of surveillance and provisional measures given the effects of those measures and their sequential logic in relation to the adoption of definitive safeguard measures.
-Where a delay in the imposition of measures would cause damage which would be difficult to repair it is necessary to allow the Commission to adopt immediately applicable provisional measures. - (17) This Regulation should apply only to products originating in the Union or in Central America,
+- the rules and general principles concerning mechanisms for control by Member States of the Commission's exercise of implementing powers. - (16) It is appropriate that the advisory procedure be used for the adoption of surveillance and provisional measures given the effects of those measures and their sequential logic in relation to the adoption of definitive safeguard measures.
+Where a delay in the imposition of measures would cause damage which would be difficult to repair, it is necessary to allow the Commission to adopt immediately applicable provisional measures. - (17) This Regulation should apply only to products originating in the Union and in Colombia and Peru,